 - Plus talent: You and the Vanguards and Guards deployed behind you have increased DEF

-- The defense that is extraordinarily durable and comparable to Cuora’s defense
+- The defence is extraordinarily durable and comparable to Cuora’s defence

 - It’s ideal to use with troops like Astesia to increase their DEF (as long as they face him away)

-- Taunt’s skill is a precious one among few operators
+- Taunt’s skill is a precious one among the few operators

 - A side-by-side comparison with Cuora